Commensurators of thin normal subgroups and abelian quotients: Introduction

 {\bf Relationship with existing literature:} The previous works \cite{llr,mahan-commens} on discreteness of commensurators derived discreteness by showing that the commensurator preserves a ``discrete geometric sub-object" or ``pattern" in the sense of Schwartz \cite{schwartz-pihes}.
 These may be regarded as a collection of geometrically defined subspaces of the domain symmetric space $X$.
+We refer the reader to Appendix \ref{sec-app} for the material on patterns that will be used in this paper.
 There is a shift in focus in this paper, as we look at naturally defined dual objects.
 The canonical nature of harmonic maps ensures that they are preserved by the commensurator.
-We derive much of our inspiration from Shalom's seminal work \cite{shalom-annals,shalom2000,shalom-gafa}.
+We derive much of our inspiration from Shalom's work \cite{shalom-annals,shalom2000,shalom-gafa}.